 The height of unawareness, 20 years after the publication of the Cohen et al. survey report and the parallel sociological study, that is, 60 years after the improvised reform of our education system, our Minister of Higher Education is now preparing to ban the teaching of the history of Western civilization, the last remaining pillar of our culture.

-The quality of education subsequently degraded in the Roman Empire to the point where eventually no one received an education sufficient to allow for rational management of public affairs.
-The Empire then gradually disintegrated under the indifferent gaze of those who prided themselves on being part of the Empire's "elite."
+The quality of education subsequently deteriorated to such an extent in the Roman Empire that no one was eventually becoming sufficient educated to enable effective wide ranging long-term planning and rational management of public affairs.
+The Empire then gradually fell apart under the indifferent gaze of those who glorified themselves for being part of the Empire's "elite"

-In Quebec, the capacity to intelligently manage public affairs has diminished so much over the past 40 years due to a too low level of general knowledge in the province's elite, that at all decision-making levels of the government structure, many managers in place are reduced to managing all cases blindly, following their general rule book and procedures as thoroughly as possible, without regard to the particularities of each case, so as to absolve themselves of any responsibility for the negative consequences of some of their decisions, which can be particularly disastrous in areas that concern the most vulnerable, such as health and child protection.
+In Quebec, the capacity to intelligently manage public affairs has diminished so much in the last 40 years due to a too low level of general knowledge among the province's elite thus deprived of a rational ability to adequately apprehend and manage societal problems, that except for the few individuals who are naturally interested in these problems, at all decision-making levels of the government structure, many managers in place are reduced to managing all cases blindly, following their general rule book and procedures as thoroughly as possible, without regard to the particularities of each case, so as to absolve themselves of any responsibility for the negative consequences of some of their decisions, which can be particularly disastrous in areas that concern the most vulnerable, such as health and child protection.